lowe-lab-ucl/arboretum/README.md

 btrack supports three different methods:
 + `EXACT` - (DEFAULT) exact calculation of Bayesian belief matrix, but can be slow on large datasets
 + `APPROXIMATE` - approximate calculation, faster, for use with large datasets.
-This has an additional `max_search_radius` parameter, which sets the local spatial search radius (isotropic, pixels) of the algorithm.
 + `CUDA` - GPU implementation of the EXACT method (*in progress*)

 For most cell datasets (<1000 cells) we recommend `EXACT`.
 If you have larger